We audited the lidofinance/dual-governance repository at commit 8296824.

 The Dual Governance contracts have been designed to address situations where Lido stakers disagree with governance proposals that have been approved by LDO holders.
 Previously, Lido stakers could only vote on governance proposals, that would then be executed after a predetermined timelock period.
 However, the previous approach could lead to conflicts between Lido stakers and LDO holders, as there was no mechanism to adequately resolve disputes or manage conflicting interests.
 The newly introduced dual governance contracts empower Lido stakers to delay the implementation of proposals and exit the system before any governance changes are enacted.

-contract.
+Lido stakers who oppose a pending governance proposal can deposit StEth, wstEth, and Lido Withdrawal NFT's into an Escrow contract.
 These assets contribute towards the Rage Quit threshold, in proportion to the underlying ETH value.
 Assets deposited in the Rage Quit escrow have withdrawals restricted by a delay before they can be withdrawn, ensuring that stakers cannot repeatedly deposit and initiate Rage Quit.
 This allows stakers to delay proposals but not permanently block them.

-contracts enforce this logic.
+At the smart contract level, transitions between different states in the DualGovernance contracts enforce this logic.
 The states include Normal, Veto Signalling, VetoSignalling Deactivation, Veto Cooldown, and Rage Quit.
 State transitions involve time delays and are primarily triggered by changes in Rage Quit thresholds.
-When the dual governance contract is initialized or when the state transitions to Rage Quit, a new Escrow
+When the dual governance contract is initialized or when the state transitions to Rage Quit, a new Escrow contract is deployed.
+The Veto Cooldown state exists to prevent repeated shifts between Rage Quit and Veto Signalling states.

 The gate seal and reseal functionality in the Lido contracts means that the key Lido functions such as withdrawals can be paused.
-However, this would also prevent the usual functioning of the Dual Governance system as users would not be able to deposit and withdraw from the Escrow
+However, this would also prevent the usual functioning of the Dual Governance system as users would not be able to deposit and withdraw from the Escrow contracts.
+Tiebreaker logic has been implemented to handle these emergency pauses.
+In the event of a tie, the tiebreaker committee can execute any pending proposal and unpause any of the paused protocol contracts.

 The Dual Governance system relies on the integrity of both the committees and the admin executor to prevent misuse of their privileged access.
 The impact of committee actions is constrained by the admin executor’s authority to revoke committee roles and the fact that committee privileges have been designed to only be executable once.